 - Starting at age 70½, participants must take required minimum distributions.

 If you are a small-business owner and do not currently offer your employees a retirement savings plan, the SIMPLE IRA's flexibility can help you achieve several important goals.
 These plans offer tax advantages for employers and employees, are easy to maintain, and encourage employees to save for retirement by offering matching contributions.
-And because plan rules allow business owners and employees to adjust their contribution levels each year, they allow all parties to adjust to changing financial circumstances and still save for retirement.
+And because plan rules allow business owners and employees to adjust their contribution levels each year, they enable all parties to manage changing financial circumstances and still save for retirement.